-currency forwards: yes credit derivatives: yes, CDS
+currency forwards, yes credit derivatives: yes

-Derivative contracts may be entered into with counterparties, which have a minimum BBB- rating, selected by the Management Company in accordance with its Best Execution/Best Selection policy and with the procedure for authorizing new counterparties.
+Derivative contracts may be entered into with counterparties, which have a minimum BBB- rating at the ultimate parent company level, selected by the Management Company in accordance with its Best Execution/Best Selection policy and with the procedure for authorizing new counterparties.
 The latter may be large French or foreign counterparties such as credit institutions or banks.
 They are subject to exchanges of collateral.
 It should be noted that they do not have any discretion in the composition or management of the Fund's portfolio, and/or in the underlying assets of the financial derivatives.
 The counterparties comply with the article 3 of the SFT Regulation.